 - to nurture new creative talent of any age.

-While our chorus-led productions play to capacity houses around Sussex, London’s Cadogan Hall regularly hosts our major productions.
+Our in-house chorus-led productions each Spring tour Sussex, while our main autumn/ winter production tours further afield, including a London performance at Cadogan Hall, the Bloomsbury Theatre or the Britten Theatre.
 We also arrange workshops for schools and other organisations to give young and not-so-young people their first real taste of opera; depending on the opera itself, taking part in a workshop can lead to performing on stage in an actual production.

 Our studio theatre provides a flexible performance area, with flexible seating for up to 80.
 The South Hall operates as a licensed bar for members and audiences during productions, social events etc. In addition, the Theatre Upstairs is a traditional theatre format with 75 seats.
 After a number of years being refurbished it re-opened during our 66th season, with a celebratory evening that included a short extract of the last play performed in the space almost 10 years previously.

 Rottingdean Drama Society has been going strong for over half a century, performing plays to entertain not only the people of Rottingdean but ever-widening audiences in Brighton and surrounding areas.
 The Society’s aim is to present a balanced program each year, including great classics, costume dramas, contemporary plays, comedies and pantomimes.
 The Society was founded in 1948 and aims to perform three plays and a pantomime each year at the Rottingdean Village Hall.

 Southwick Opera was founded in 1965 and performs two shows a year, usually in May and November, from grand opera to musicals.
 Membership is by audition only.
 If you enjoy singing and acting, or like sewing, building scenery or working backstage, contact Hon Sec Lydia Dove for further details.
 New members always welcome.
 Rehearsals are on Wednesday evenings, 7.30 pm at Southwick Community Centre.